◊◊◊◊

 (use in all Phases)

-I do not recommend eating the no-sugar-added gelatins and puddings (Jell-O or other brands) because they contain aspartame; however, I do include some recipes on my site that use these, because many people choose to eat them.
+I do not recommend eating the sugar-free gelatins and puddings (Jell-O or other brands) because they contain aspartame and other ingredients that are questionable; however, I do include recipes on my site that use these, because many people choose to eat them.

 Ricotta Crème Desserts